Kalantiaw: History

 On February 11, 1957, President Ramon Magsaysay approved Executive Order No. 234 declaring the site as a national shrine.
-A former school building in the town was converted into the Kalantiaw Shrine by the Philippine Historical and Cultural Society and the Code of Kalantiaw was later inscribed there in brass.
+A former school building in the town was transformed into the Kalantiaw Shrine by the Philippine Historical and Cultural Society and the Code of Kalantiaw was later inscribed there in brass.

 Kalantiaw was honoured by the Philippine Navy in December 1967 when it acquired the World War II destroyer escort USS Booth from the United States and recommissioned it the RPS Datu Kalantiaw.
 That vessel was the flagship of the Philippine Navy from 1967 to 1981.

 On March 1, 1971, President Ferdinand Marcos instituted the "Order of Kalantiao", an award "for services to the country in the areas of law and justice" (Executive Order No. 294).

 In January 24, 1973, President Ferdinand E. Marcos signed Presidential Decree No. 105 declaring national shrines such as sacred (hallowed) places and prohibiting desecration thereof.

 On June 19, 1978 a 30-centavo postage stamp was released in honour of "Rajah Kalantiaw".